 - Partnership housing with BC Housing to identify property/building options – to address emerging needs in Kelowna, such as emergency housing and single-room occupancy buildings.
 The City has provided land to BC Housing for seven projects including Willowbridge Transitional Housing, Cardington and New Gate apartments.

 - Housing incentives for purpose-built rental housing through grants and tax relief - the City recently increased the funding available for the next two years, as well as weighting the incentive more heavily towards family-friendly housing.
 Since 2001, more than $2.5 million has been directed to the Housing Opportunities Fund.
 From the fund, more than $300,000 in annual grants are provided to developers of purpose-built rental housing and land acquisition for affordable housing.

 - Ensuring a reasonable housing supply is available - the City continually monitors and reports development trends in our community and considers the availability of appropriate zoned land for the development of various forms of housing as acknowledged in the Official Community Plan.
 In 2016, 1,048 units of purpose-built rental housing were completed or underway and a similar number are in development for 2017.

-- Council recently endorsed the 2017 theme area for the Healthy City Strategy, ‘Healthy Housing’ - this is a joint initiative with Interior Health focused on improving health outcomes through improved housing policies and practices.
+- Council endorsed the 2017 theme area for the Healthy City Strategy, ‘Healthy Housing’ - this is a joint initiative with Interior Health focused on improving health outcomes through improved housing policies and practices.